forxtu/forxtu.xyz/src/content/articles/Declare a function/index.md

 slug: 'js-functions'
 description: Well explained declaration if functions in JavaScript
 category: Programming
-keywords: javascript, tutorial, entry-lvl
+keywords: javascript, documentation, entry-lvl
-image: ./images/js.png
+image: ./images/js-functions.png
 ---

 # How to declare a function in JavaScript